Huskies are super sociable dogs and love to be part of a pack, but are huskies good with cats?

-It’s not always easy having a dog as intelligent, stubborn, and incredibly instinctual as a husky.
-Because of this, Husky parents have banded together for support.
-You can find support and helpful information on social media platforms, Husky forum groups, and rescue groups.
+Because of this, husky parents have banded together for support.
+You can find support and helpful information on social media platforms, husky forum groups, and rescue groups.

-On these platforms, several Husky parents talk about their experience raising cats and Huskies together, what worked for them, and discuss common questions regarding the subject.
+On these platforms, several husky parents talk about their experience raising cats and huskies together, what worked for them, and discuss common questions.

 Huskies are a tough breed to raise, so it’s important to remember that you aren’t alone in the journey.

 The truth is that huskies aren’t naturally good with cats.
 However, that doesn’t make the feat impossible.
-Because Huskies are the 14th most popular breed, there are so many resources for Husky parents looking to raise a cat and Husky in the same household.
+Because huskies are the 14th most popular breed, many resources exist for husky parents looking to raise a cat and a husky in the same household.

 - The process takes time.
-It certainly won’t happen overnight, so remember to be patient with both animals.
+It won’t happen overnight, so be patient with both animals.

 - It’s important.
-For the safety of your cat, adequately training your husky is a must-do.
+For your cat’s safety, adequately training your husky is a must-do.

 - You’re not alone.
-There are so many others that have gone through the same process, and there are numerous resources to help.
+So many others have gone through the same process, and numerous resources exist to help.

-Following the steps in this article will lead to a happy, healthy household where you get to enjoy the love of both animals.
+Following the steps in this article will lead to a happy, healthy household where you enjoy the love of both animals.